Revised Draft SGEIS on the Oil, Gas and Solution Mining Regulatory Program (September 2011)

 DEC received more than 13,000 public comments on the Draft Supplemental Generic Environmental Impact Statement (SGEIS) issued in September 2009.
 The Draft SGEIS addresses permit conditions required for gas drilling in Marcellus Shale and other areas of the State.

-In response to issues raised, DEC has prepared a Revised Draft SGEIS.
-As of September 7, 2011, the document was available for public review.
+In response to issues raised, DEC prepared and released for public review a Revised Draft SGEIS on September 7, 2011.
 To help those interested in understanding the issues involving horizontal drilling and high-volume hydraulic fracturing, several fact sheets also were released.
 DEC held four additional public hearings around the state and received another 67,000 comments.

 2011 Document Availability